lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/bestPractice.rst

 actuation signal ``yShade``, and has as outputs the outside temperature ``TRoo`` and the solar irradiation ``ISolExt`` that is incident on the window.

 We will export such an EnergyPlus model as an FMU with one input and two outputs.
-The input of the FMU will map to the shading actuation signal, whereas the outputs will map to outside temperature ``TRoo`` and the solar irradiation ``ISolExt``.
+The input of the FMU will write to the shading actuation signal, whereas the outputs will read the outside temperature ``TRoo`` and the solar irradiation ``ISolExt``.

-The code below shows how the objects will be in the IDF.
+The code below shows how to declare these objects in the IDF.
 To activate the external interface, we use:

    .. code-block:: text